s331942/wireless-report/README.md

 # SET THIS VALUE TO TRUE IF YOU WANT TO TEST UDP MODE
 udp = False
 ```
-## Script Explanation
-The script performs the following steps:

-## Argument Checking
-It checks if the correct number of arguments is provided.
-If not, it displays the usage instructions and exits.

 ## Test Execution
 It runs the iperf3 test 10 times.